Adapted from The Elijah Blessing: An Undivided Heart

 That’s the thing with Ahab and Jezebel: They cloak themselves in strong deception – so strong that we can look right at them, and not know it.

 Covert, wily, able to change personas on a dime, Ahab is a master manipulator.
-Impotent as he may seem, he can hoodwink just about anybody into getting into bed with him – and use them to bear the evil fruit he wants.
+Impotent as he may seem, he can hoodwink just about anybody into getting in bed with him – and use them to bear the evil fruit he wants.

 Venomous snakes